geekpradd/sublime-html5-minifier/README.md

 - Code uses PEP8
 - Better Linux Support

-Version 1.3.1
+Version 1.4

+- Ability to Minify Files in the same file instead of creating a new file
 - Commands for Command Pallete
 - Switch Menu to Tools

 ##About